koalacoding/e_commerce/README.md

 * When an admin deletes a product, if an user had the product in his basket, the number of items in his basket is now updated.
 * Admins can now modify a product dynamically on a product's details page.
+* On the main page, the last 3 products that have been added are now shown, and we can access to a product's details by cliking on it.

 ## To do.